Beef Stir Fry

 - Now toss in your cut up pieces of beef.
 The thinner you slice them the quicker they heat up.
 Since this is leftovers the meat is already cooked, you're just heating it up and searing the cut ends up a bit.
 Cook for about 4 to 5 minutes to heat up the meat and bring it all together.

 - Now add your sauce (I'm partial to Tamari) and cook for about 2 to 3 minutes, stirring till it coats all the meat and veggies.
 If you find it not coating add a little more oil to loosen things up a bit.

 - Now spoon the stir fry mixture over the rice or pasta.

 - Serve with a big old stir fry loving smile!

 Thank you so much to Dionne for having me today.
 It’s both an honour and a treat to be here.
 Thank you to all Dionne’s readers for opening your homes to me today and allowing me to share my story with you.

 A special thanks to Dionne for shedding some light on this great cause.
 I have much empathy for kids and parents struggling.
 It breaks my heart.
 There’s so many kids going hungry these days.
 It’s hard to focus and think in school when your tummy is growling.
 So I applaud Dionne and what she is doing to try to raise awareness for this amazing cause.
 She wants to effect change and I think that’s commendable.

 I am so proud of you my friend.
 You ARE the change you want to see in the world.
 It’s a good thing.

 Together we can accomplish so much more!

-We must be hungry because we were oooh’ing and aaaah’ing over refried beans for our burritos yesterday and neither one of us is a fan of refried beans.
-Like, at all.
+I must be hungry because I was oooh’ing and aaaah’ing over refried beans for burritos yesterday and I wasn’t a fan of refried beans before then.
+Like, at all. 🙂